 FREEMEN OBJECT TO COUNCIL’S CHOICE OF SITE FOR NEW HQ

-County Council proposals for a new multi-million pound headquarters in the centre of Durham have been met with a formal objection from the city’s freemen.
+County Council proposals for a new multi-million pound headquarters in the

 The authority plans to leave its present home at Aykley Heads and build replacement offices and associated parking on riverside land next to the Sands.